This post has been written in collaboration with AEG Power Tools

 Reciprocal saws also known commonly as Sabre Saws( pronounced saber) are great for cutting pipes in hard to reach places where there is not enough room to use a hack saw.
 They are also good for cutting through hard materials like gal, clay or copper pipes.
 Have a supply of different blades to cut through wood and metal to ensure you have the right blade for the job.

-What power tools do you own and do you prefer corded or battery operated tools?
+What essential power tools do you own and do you prefer corded or battery operated tools?

 This post has been written in accordance with my disclosure policy.